haberdashPI/vscode-master-key/README.md

 - Release 0.2.0: missing visual documentation features: markdown summary of bindings
 - Release 0.2.x: improved performance/coverage/stability
 - Initial publish to VSCode here: 0.3.0
+- 0.3.x: improved code coverage, stability improvements
-- Release 0.4.x: documentation of all keybinding commands, improve quality of life for those building their own custom extensions.
-May introduce breaking changes to improve API clarity for these bindings
+- Release 0.4.x: documentation of all keybinding commands.
+May introduce breaking changes to improve API clarity for these bindings.
+- Release 0.4.y: more precise binding error report: use VSCode language server features to get detailed line and character error indicators for binding-file problems
-- Release 0.4.y: source code documentation — may involve substantial refactor to improve legibility / clarity of code
+- Release 0.4.z: source code documentation — may involve substantial refactor to improve legibility / clarity of code
 - Release 1.0.0:
     - code should be legible
     - test coverage should be satisfactory